 There’s nothing like the feeling of motherhood.
 It’s a complete makeover to your life.
-You obviously like to welcome the new phase with vitality and vigour.

 Whatever you do now, affects your baby to a great extent; be it changes to your diet, day to day routine or lifestyle.